Decoupling Task-Solving and Output Formatting in LLM Generation: Suboptimal Control from Unconditioned HMM Distillation

 The conditional compliance probability $P_{\mathrm{TPM}}(\mathcal{D}(\alpha)=1 | z_t, s_t)$, as shown in~\citet{ctrlg}, is calculated using a backward recurrence relation.
 This sums the probabilities of all valid transitions from step $t$ to $t+1$, weighted by the HMM’s transition and emission probabilities

 The computed probability then serves as the tractable approximation of the format compliance likelihood, which is used to guide the LLM's next-token generation as shown in Equation \ref{eq:steering}.

-\section{Suboptimal control from unconditioned HMM distillation}
+\section{Suboptimal Control from Unconditioned HMM Distillation}

 When an instruction-tuned model is prompted with no specific user input for unconditional sampling, it often defaults to generic conversational phrases like, ``\textit{Is there something I can help you with?}'' This behavior is a byproduct of its safety and helpfulness training.
-An HMM distilled from thousands of such non-substantive responses learns a token distribution that is unrepresentative of the model's capabilities in actual problem-solving scenarios.
+An HMM distilled from corpora containing such non-substantive responses learns a token distribution that is unrepresentative of the model's capabilities in actual problem-solving scenarios.

-Consequently, when this poorly-approximated HMM is applied to a complex reasoning task, it provides a suboptimal control signal.
-The HMM, having not learned the patterns of reasoned thought, cannot accurately predict the LLM's token distribution during task execution.
-This leads to improper guidance that can disrupt the generation process.
-For example, when we applied CtrlG to the GSM8k dataset, its control mechanism prematurely forced the model to generate the required format phrase (``\textit{The final answer is ...}''), suppressing the step-by-step reasoning necessary to solve the problem.
-This resulted in an accuracy of only 60.6\%, a significant drop compared to the standard natural language baseline.
+Consequently, when this HMM is applied to a complex reasoning task, it produce suboptimal control signal that can disrupt the reasoning process of the LLM.
+For example, with \textit{Llama}, when we apply Ctrl-G to the GSM8k dataset, its control mechanism prematurely forces the model to generate the required format phrase (``\textit{The final answer is ...}''), suppressing the step-by-step reasoning necessary to solve the problem.
+This results in an accuracy of 61.6\%, even worse than the Prompt-Only (NL) baseline.

-The table below provides an example of this failure mode on a GSM8k problem, contrasting CtrlG's flawed output with the coherent response from \framework, which uses an instruction-aware HMM.
+Table \ref{tab:ctrlg-failure} provides an example of this failure mode on a GSM8k problem, contrasting Ctrl-G's flawed output with the coherent response from \framework, which uses an instruction-aware HMM.